KenCab123/lab-express-crud-backend/README.md

 The different parts should align with what you are learning in lecture.

+**NOTE:The most important part of this lab is the backend.
+However, you will want to keep up your frontend skills and complete the frontend as well since your first solo project will be full stack.
+React Router is not required. (but will be in your solo project)**

 By the end, your app should have the following functionality

 |  #  | Action  |    URL    | HTTP Verb |    CRUD    |              Description              |